 Rewards that are very difficult to get - notably Fiber Axons and Quantum Cells.

-If you only cared about the first two then I'd understand completely, but if you were a new player, then caring about things like your level would also matter - it's personal preference, based on what you care about, which is going to be influenced by how experienced of a player you are.
+If you only cared about the first two then I'd understand completely, but if you were a new player, then caring about things like your level would also matter.

 The Pulls and the Selector Box